Brand Measurement Case Studies

 $1.49M weekly revenue, trending up every week since engagement start

-Case Study 4 · ~$40M Lifestyle Multichannel Food & Beverage Brand · DTC + Major Retailer
+Case Study 4 · ~$40M Multichannel Lifestyle Food & Beverage Brand · DTC + Major Retailer

 $720K Incremental Revenue — Proven by Causal Holdout